intern President | Peer Money Mentor

 Walter Payton College Prep Class of 2021

-Lizzy Brahin is a student at Walter Payton College Prep, Class of 2021, and resides in Chicago's New Eastside neighborhood.
-She plans to study economics and statistics in college and pursue a career in finance.
-She began interning at On the Money during her sophomore year to share her passion for financial literacy.
-Outside of OTM, she is President of the Junior Economic Club of Chicago for the 2020-2021 school year and Executive Co-Chair of her school's Economics and Investment Team.
+Elizabeth (Lizzy) Brahin is a first-year at Harvard College and graduated from Walter Payton College Prep's Class of 2021.
+Lizzy is from Chicago's New Eastside neighborhood.
+She plans to study applied math and economics in college and later pursue a career in finance.
+She began interning at On the Money during her sophomore year of high school to share her passion for financial education.
+In high school, outside of OTM, Lizzy was President of the Junior Economic Club of Chicago for the 2020-2021 school year and Executive Co-Chair of Walter Payton's Economics and Investment Team.
 In her free time, she enjoys playing piano and competitive chess.

 Explore Lizzy's Articles